 An individual who enjoys relatively clear vision at a far distance yet experiences up close vision as blurry is suffering from a condition known as Hyperopia, also known as farsightedness.
 Hyperopia is usually a condition that is inherited.
 About one in every four individuals experiences this condition, caused by a refractive error in focusing the eyes.
 Light passing through the eye’s cornea and lens tends to be focused behind rather than directly on the retina.
 This is due to the ocular axis of the eye being too short or the focusing power of the cornea being too weak.

-Hyperopia treatments are available at Campus Eye Group in Hamilton, New Jersey.
+Hyperopia treatments are available at Campus Eye Group.
 Each case of hyperopia is different and may respond to one of four different treatments to correct the vision: